Michael J. Osborne

-Michael J. Osborne (born September 20, 1949, in Amarillo, Texas) is an author, inventor, entrepreneur, and energy policymaker.
+Michael J. Osborne (born September 20, 1949, in Amarillo, Texas) is an American author, inventor, entrepreneur, and energy policymaker.
 He was one of three founding members of the Texas Renewable Energy Industries Alliance (TREIA).
 His public service appointments have included the steering committees of the State of Texas Energy Policy Partnership (STEPP) and the Sustainable Energy Development Council under Governor Ann Richards; and later, the Texas Energy Coordination Council appointed by Governor George W. Bush.
 As chair of the Austin Electric Utility Commission, Osborne has traveled internationally to speak and consult about the Texas energy experience.
-In 2015 he was part of the Austin, Texas delegation to the 2015 United Nations Climate Change Conference held in Paris, France.
+In 2015, he was part of the Austin, Texas, delegation to the 2015 United Nations Climate Change Conference held in Paris, France.

 Early life and education

-The youngest of two sons born to Maxine Joan Chambers Osborne (a businesswoman and investor) and Jack Harold Osborne (a World War II navy pilot and rancher), Michael was born in Amarillo, Texas on September 20, 1949.
+The youngest of two sons born to Maxine Joan Chambers Osborne (a businesswoman and investor) and Jack Harold Osborne (a World War II navy pilot and rancher), Michael was born in Amarillo, Texas, on September 20, 1949.
 When he was six, his family moved to the small town of Pampa, Texas, where Osborne's interest in music grew as he played guitar and piano in two rock-and-roll bands.
 He graduated in 1967.
-At the age of seventeen Michael moved to Austin, Texas to attend the University of Texas and majored in aerospace engineering and later, business marketing.
+Michael moved to Austin, Texas, at the age of seventeen, to attend the University of Texas and majored in aerospace engineering and later, business marketing.
 He withdrew from school one semester short of a degree after his business school dean denied him project credit for an advertising agency, Directions Company, he had started on the side.